 Let’s now move to the Perspective tab.
-This is where the game begins: we need to find at least four pairs of matching points in the two images.
-Indeed, Amped FIVE automatically activates the Line tool, so that we can click on a point in, say, the left image, and then click on the matching point in the right image, and then press “U” on the keyboard to add this line.
+This is where the game begins.
+We need to find at least four pairs of matching points in the two images.
+Indeed, Amped FIVE automatically activates the Line tool, so that we can click on a point in, say, the left image.
+Then, click on the matching point in the right image, and then press “U” on the keyboard to add this line.
 Every time we add a line, the Matching Points list in the Perspective tab is updated accordingly.
-We can always select an entry in the list to view the corresponding line and possibly change the points (just remember to click on the Set button to apply your changes.
+We can always select an entry in the list to view the corresponding line and possibly change the points (just remember to click on the Set button to apply your changes).

 In our example, we can take advantage of historical buildings to find several matching points.
 It is recommended to find pairs of matching points spread throughout the images (e.g., some in the bottom left part, some in the top right part, some in the center, etc.) to allow a more robust estimation of the change in perspective.

 Once we’re done, we let the magic happen.
 Click on the Perspective drop-down menu and choose whether you want the first image to be warped on the second, or vice versa.

 This is what we obtain selecting Change second input perspective in our case:

 Now that we’ve set up the perspective alignment, we can turn to the Display tab.
 It lets us decide how we want the two images to be linked.
 In the image above, we see the Side by Side Horizontally view, which is the default value because it’s the best choice for selecting matching points.
 But now that the perspective change is done, we can turn to more compelling views: